How to Stop Procrastinating: 12 Tips and Tricks to Avoid Procrastination

 For example, do you procrastinate more while working from home compared to when you’re working from the office?

-Identify what activities you engage in instead of doing your tasks while procrastinating.
+Identify what activities you engage in instead of getting things done.

 For example, do you scroll on social media, do little chores around the house, or play video games?